alob-mtc/serverless-framework/Readme.md

 The framework uses JWT-based authentication:

 1. Users register or login through the CLI
-2. The API controller validates credentials and issues a JWT token
+2. The Serverless Core validates credentials and issues a JWT token
 3. The CLI stores the token locally for future requests
 4. Functions are deployed and managed with authenticated requests